MA Architectural Visualisation

 The School of Engineering and Digital Arts successfully combines modern engineering and technology with the exciting new field of digital media.
 The School was established over 40 years ago and has developed a top-quality teaching and research base, receiving excellent ratings in both research and teaching assessments.

 Kent School of Architecture is a young school that has built an excellent reputation, based on high quality teaching and excellent resources.
-Kent School of Architecture is ranked 3rd in the country for graduating student employment prospects in the 2011 Independent Complete University Guide.
+Architecture at Kent was ranked 7th in the UK in The Guardian University Guide 2017, and 7th for graduate prospects in The Complete University Guide 2017.

 The MA in Architectural Visualisation is offered and jointly taught by Kent School of Architecture and the School of Engineering and Digital Arts.
 Building on the successful Masters programmes in Computer Animation and Digital Visual Effects, this MA enables students to develop at an advanced level the skills, knowledge and understanding of digital simulation and 3D modelling which will equip them to become highly skilled professionals in architectural visualisation.

 Drawing influence from both architecture and film, this programme offers a progression route into both industries, highlighting the different requirements needed for each profession whilst exploring the similarities of these two markets.
 In this programme the professions of architecture, film and animation fuse together, providing students with the ability and understanding to work in each or all of them.